palantir/sls-packaging/readme.md

 ### Tasks

  * `distTar`: creates the gzipped tar package
+ * `configTar`: creates the gzipped tar package of the deployment configuration
  * `createManifest`: generates a simple yaml file describing the package content

 Specific to the Java Service plugin: